Fwnx/WMATA-Project/README.md

 - Vue 3 for the frontend
 - Redis for caching and rate limiting
 - Docker for containerization

+### State Management
+While the application currently uses component-level state and props for data flow, it's designed to easily integrate with state management libraries like Pinia.
+The component architecture separates concerns in a way that would allow for straightforward migration to centralized state management.

+Here's how we could incorporate state management (like Pinia) into this design:

+1. **Current State Management**
+   - Station data is fetched in `StationSelect`
+   - Predictions are managed in `TrainArrival`
+   - Components communicate via props and events

+2. **Path to State Management Integration**
+   - Create two stores:
+     ```typescript
+     // stations store would handle:
+     - List of all stations
+     - Station loading state
+     - Station fetch errors
+     - Station filtering/sorting

+     // predictions store would handle:
+     - Current predictions
+     - Selected station
+     - Loading states
+     - Error handling
+     ```

+3. **Benefits of this Transition**
+   - Remove data fetching from components
+   - Centralize error handling
+   - Make state available anywhere in the app
+   - Easier to add features like:
+     - Favorite stations
+     - Recent searches
+     - Multiple station monitoring

+4. **Minimal Changes Required**
+   - Components keep their current structure
+   - Replace local state with store state
+   - Move API calls to store actions
+   - Keep components focused on UI

 For detailed information about the service architecture, components, and testing strategy, see [SERVICE_OVERVIEW.md](SERVICE_OVERVIEW.md).